Roethlisberger, Steelers top Browns to stay in playoff mix

 UP NEXT

-Cleveland: Wraps up a disappointing season at home on Sunday against AFC North champion Cincinnati.
+Cleveland: Wraps up the season at home on Sunday against AFC North champion Cincinnati.

-Pittsburgh: Looks to sweep Baltimore for the second straight season on Sunday and get a little help elsewhere.
+Pittsburgh: Looks to sweep Baltimore for the second straight season on Sunday while watching the score in Jacksonville.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL